jcainuk/PHP-MySQL-Project/readme.md

 ```

-2. **Create Content:** Use the admin panel to create, edit and elete new posts and images, and manage existing ones.
+2. **Create Content:** Use the admin panel to create, edit, and delete new posts and images, and manage existing ones.
-3. **Publish an Article:** If an article is created without a published date then it will be hidden on the main index page.
-However clicking publish next to article from the admin section will publish it to the live site.
+3. **Publish an Article:** Articles created without a published date will be hidden on the main index page.
+Click publish next to an article in the admin section to publish it to the live site.
 4. **Browse Blog:** Visit the homepage to view the latest yoga articles and resources.

 ## Folder Structure